Team-Jag/Do-or-die-fitness-tracker/Portfolio/ProjectEvaluation.md

 ## Reflective discussion on the success of the project

-Overall we are proud what we have achieved as a group over the last months: We have delivered a working prototype of an idea we crafted in the early phase of this unit.
-In the following we are going back trough the different process steps and relfect on what has worked well and what could have been done better.
-Note this part of the reflection evaluates the otcomes, while part c) discusses the proceses and ways we were working together.
+Overall we are proud what we have achieved as a group since [beginning this project](https://github.com/Team-Jag/Do-or-die-fitness-tracker/blob/develop/Portfolio/SystemDesign.md#ideation-and-concept-development).
+We have delivered a working prototype of an idea we crafted in the early phase of this unit.
+In the following section we will reflect on the the success of our project.

 #### Overall Design ####